Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 * On line `app.UseCloudEvents();`, the extension method `UseCloudEvents` adds CloudEvents middleware into the ASP.NET Core middleware pipeline.
 This middleware will unwrap requests that use the CloudEvents structured format, so the receiving method can read the event payload directly.
 You can read more about [CloudEvents](https://cloudevents.io/) here which includes specs for describing event data in a common and standard way.
 * On line `app.MapSubscribeHandler();`, we make the endpoint `http://localhost:<appPort>/dapr/subscribe` available for the consumer so it responds and returns available subscriptions.
 When this endpoint is called, it will automatically find all WebAPI action methods decorated with the `Dapr.Topic` attribute and instruct Dapr to create subscriptions for them.

 With all those bits in place, we are ready to run the publisher service `Backend API` and the consumer service `Backend Background Service` and test pub/sub pattern end to end.
-To do so, run the below commands in PowerShell console, ensure you are on the right root folder of each respective project.
+To accomplish this, run the below commands in PowerShell console, ensure you are on the right root folder of each respective project.
 Remember to replace the place holders with your own values:

 ```powershell
 If you are on .Net 6 or below use the following commands: